TERinou/ConnaissancesAPI/README.md

 Response:
 {
   "ok": true,
-  "question": "What do you think of tomatoes?"
+  "question": "What do you think about tomatoes?"
 }
 ```
 :heavy_check_mark: `Status` **200 OK**